The Why, what does the Overhaul of the electric network accomplish?

 This mod will add some load... it must, it adds both code and entities.

-There are two primary areas... the code that runs when events occur (ex. you place an entity) and the code that runs on_nth_tick.
+There are two primary areas... the code that runs when events occur (ex. you place an entity) and the code that runs repeatedly on game ticks (on_tick).

 The code that runs when events take place should have little impact, I doubt it can be noticed in normal game play.

-Usually the greater concern is the code that runs on_nth_tick, this code runs at quick intervals throughout the game session.
+Usually the greater concern is the code that runs on game ticks, this code runs at regualr intervals throughout the game session.

-This mod uses the on_nth_tick to watch for when the Transformators are enabled/disabled via the circuit and logistics networks.
+This mod uses the game ticks to watch for when the Transformators are enabled/disabled via the circuit and logistics networks.

-I have tested 100 Transformators in operation with the on tick interval set to 1, it was not too much on my computer (M1 Mac Mini) and the performance profile was pretty good.
-Could you build with over 500 Transformators?
-Uh, maybe, maybe not.
-I could probably make code adjustments to split the workload.
-Please contact me if you do run into performance issues.
-I would want a save to test with, if possible, I am not a megabase engineer.
+I have tested 100 Transformators in operation and it was not too much on my computer (M1 Mac Mini) and the performance profile was pretty good.
+Please post if you do run into performance issues.

 When the underground substations are placed, the on_nth_tick is used to replace the displayer entity with the actual underground substation, on a 3 second delay.
 This allows the underground substation to the placed via pole dragging, like other electric poles.